vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/01_Contents.md

 The question of niyoga 300
 The impurity and inauspiciousness of widows 302
 Whether or not the widow should shave her head 303
-The three kinds of pativrată 304
+The three kinds of pativratā 304

 ### V TRYAMBAKA'S CONCLUSION
 OBEDIENT SERVICE TO ONE'S HUSBAND IS THE Primary ReligiOUS DUTY OF A WIFE (patriśuśrūṣaṇam mukhyo dharmaḥ; Sdhp.
 48v.6-88r.1)